Lochipi/Opentown/README.md

 **Introduction**

-Open Town is an open source project that allows users to create and share their own custom towns.
+Open Town is an open-source project that allows users to create and share their custom towns.
 Towns can be created in a variety of styles, including medieval, modern, and futuristic.
 Users can also add their own custom buildings, characters, and objects to their towns.

 **Tech Stack**
  - FrontEnd: HTML, CSS, JavaScript